cclearpartners/myi-docs/src/guides/deployment.md

 - Lookup to MyInsights+ Reporting Block Layout
 - Lookup to MyInsights+ List View

+#### MyInsights+ Parameter
+- To keep organisation independance, this object has an independant Identifier field which can be used to create a match to other objects.
+- Has a MyInsights+ Reporting Block External Id field that is used to match a paramater to a MyInsights+ Reporting Block.

+#### MyInsights+ Parameter Value
+- Lookup to MyInsights+ Reporting Block Layout
+- Lookup to MyInsights+ Parameter

 ### Tabs

 Only visible to users with the MyInsights+ Administrator permission set assigned.